Skip to content

 JRNL OF MANIPULATIVE & PHYSIO.
 THERAPEUTICS

-Holt, K. “Effectiveness of Chiropractic Care to Improve Sensorimotor Function Associated With Falls Risk in Older People: April 2016 (39) 4
+Holt, K. “Effectiveness of Chiropractic Care to Improve Sensorimotor Function Associated With Falls Risk in Older People.”
+April 2016;39(4)

-Chiropractic and Senior Citizens | (203) 272-3239
+Chiropractic and Senior Citizens Cheshire, Wallingford & Southington CT | (203) 272-3239